home | about | contact | etiquette daily | news | site map | dining etiquette | etiquette books

 If your function has more than sixty (60) people, a receiving line will speed introductions.

-Guests may hold a drink while stading in the line, but should set their glasses down before they go through.
+Guests may hold a drink while standing in the line, but should set their glasses down before they go through.
 There are usually servers with trays standing by to take glasses - if not, find a table to leave your glass.
-When greeting someone in the line, shake hands and briefly exchange words with each member of the line.
-Avoid lengthy conversations.

 Greeting the Host

-Make it a point to find the host and thank him for the evening.
-If you are unable to thank the host personally, send a note the following day, thanking him and giving your regrets that you weren't able to thank him in person.
+Find the host and thank him or her for the evening.
+If you are unable to thank the host personally, send a note the following day, thanking them and giving your regrets that you weren't able to thank him or her in person.

 Table Manners

 At a large sit-down dinner, you'll often be seated with strangers.
-Making introductions all around is essential.
 People seated together at a table always introduce themselves to each other as a sign of courtesy and respect, even when they expect to conduct separate conversations.

 Dinner Service